Freakwill/pyrimidine/paper/paper.md

 $$
 f(s) := \{f(a)\}
 $$
 unless explicitly redefined.
 For example, the mutation of a population typically involves the mutation of all individuals in it, but there are cases where it may be defined as the mutation of a randomly selected individual.
-Another example is that the fitness of a population is determined as the maximum of the fitness values among the individuals in the population.
+Another type of lifting is that the fitness of a population is determined as the maximum of the fitness values among the individuals in the population.

 `transition` is the primary method in the iterative algorithms, denoted as a transform:
 $$